 How Is Napa Leather Made?

 There are three main steps in turning animal skin into leather.
-They are preparing the animal hide, tanning the leather, and finishing the leather.
-In the first step, creating Nappa leather is no different from creating full grain and top grain leather.
-However, for top grain leather, the natural grain is sanded or buffed to remove any imperfection.
-The difference in creating napa leather in comparison to another leather type is because of the next step.
+They prepare the animal hide, tanning the leather, and finishing the leather.
+In the first step, creating Nappa leather is no different from creating full-grain and top-grain leather.
+However, for top-grain leather, the natural grain is sanded or buffed to remove any imperfection.
+The difference in creating napa leather in comparison to other leather types is because of the next step.

 The tanning process is different in making Nappa leather.
 Making Nappa leather uses the chromium tanning process.
 It is faster than the natural method of tanning.
-The process involves using chemicals that breakdown the animal skin and turns it into the leather.
+The process involves using chemicals that break down the animal skin and turn it into leather.
 Leather manufacturers use chromium or aluminum sulfate to tan the leather.
 These chemicals give the leather its softness.
 It also increases the leather's life span.
 This also makes the leather easier to clean since napa leather is dyed in water-soluble colorants.
 It is also easy to dust and it resists liquid spill better than other types of leather.

 The answer is yes.
 Napa leather is real leather.
-To be more specific it comes from either full grain or top grain leather.
+To be more specific it comes from either full-grain or top-grain leather.
 They differ only during the tanning process.
-Napa leather may therefore be as strong as full grain leather if it uses the same layer of animal skin as full grain.
+Napa leather may therefore be as strong as full-grain leather if it uses the same layer of animal skin as full-grain.
 Regardless, it is real leather.
 But if it is real leather what animal does it come from?
 Napa leather typically comes from the skin of different animals such as calves, lambs, and kid goats.
 These animals usually have a more soft and flexible hide.
-Likewise, so does its finish product.
+Likewise, so does its finished product.

 For additional information, Nappa leather is not "genuine leather" even if genuine leather is real leather.
 By definition, genuine leather comes from any layer of animal skin.
 The animal skin goes through treatment on its surface.
 The treatment will provide a more uniform and "corrected" appearance for the leather.
 The treatment usually involves sanding or buffing to remove any imperfections on its surface.
 Thereby giving the uniform look.
 The process also involves either dyeing, spray painting, stamping, or embossing to give the leather its final appearance.